 - Lifetime Value - The Lifetime Value (LTV) report "cohorts" users based on how they were originally acquired/attributed.
 LTV report will show every purchase (gross revenue) players attributed to a specific campaign made in total (in-game purchases, DLC, etc.).

-- LTV vs Revenue - The key difference between these reports is player behavior.
-The Revenue report, for example, will show that "Facebook Campaign A drove 10 purchases today".
+- LTV vs Campaigns/Revenue - The key difference between these reports is player behavior.
+The Campaigns and Revenue reports will show that "Facebook Campaign A drove 10 purchases today".
 Meanwhile, the LTV report will show that "Facebook Campaign A drove 10 new players and those players made a total of 15 purchases".
 Players attributed to "Facebook Campaign A" will forever show up under the "Facebook Campaign A" reporting row.
 LTV should be viewed as original acquisition source.

 A reporting API that enables you to pull reports directly from in the same format that you get through the Reporting UI.
 The Reporting API Overview provides more details on how to get started.